zyd14/zachdotcom/flask_app/mysite/static/blogs/aboutme.md

 ### Connect
 Check out my [linkedIn profile](https://www.linkedin.com/in/zachary-romer/)
+Github:
 Give me a shout at romerzs14@gmail.com if you'd like to connect more directly